AnPophale/MITACS-GRI-2023-Research-Internship/README.md

   <em>Figure 4: Hard vs Soft Clustering</em>
 </p>

 In this project, the key idea is to test if fuzzy clustering performs well than k means clustering in this approach. k means clustering is a type of hard clustering in case of which each data point belongs to only one cluster.
-On the other hand, fuzzy or c means clustering is a soft clustering technique wherein each data point has a certain probabiity of being in each of the cluster which generates a membership matrix for all data points and clusters.
-This difference between k means and fuzzy clustering in highlited in Fig. 4.Further, we use a weighted average of the predictions from different PLS models using the membership matrix.
+On the other hand, fuzzy or c means clustering is a soft clustering technique wherein each data point has a certain probability of being in each of the cluster which generates a membership matrix for all data points and clusters.
+This difference between k means and fuzzy clustering in highlighted in Fig. 4.Further, we use a weighted average of the predictions from different PLS models using the membership matrix.
 In case of fuzzy clustering another important parameter is the f, which affects the amount of overlap between clusters.
 A f value of 0 represents no overlapping between clusters which is equivalent to k means clustering.
 Both the clustering methods follow an iterative algorithm to calculate the cluster centers based on the minimization of an objective function based on the distances of all data points from the cluster centers.

 Based on the previous discussion, in this work we compare the performance of following types of PLS models:
 * Linear PLS
 * K Means PLS (As suggested in [1])
 * Inner Fuzzy PLS (From literature) - Fuzzy clustering in applied to the inner PLS relation (relation between the scores in the latent space) and each data point (scores) is assigned to the their most probable cluster.
 * Outer Fuzzy PLS (Our suggestion) - Here, data in the original space is weighted using the membership matrix, so each PLS model is influenced by all data points scaled by their membership.
-This can be thought of as an extension of the k means approach if it is formulated in terms of the membership function (which would inculude only zeros and ones).
-This is further depcited in Fig. 3 given below.
+This can be thought of as an extension of the k means approach if it is formulated in terms of the membership function (which would include only zeros and ones).
+This is further depicted in Fig. 3 given below.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/717f62c9-9e14-427a-bf2b-2695b2de9ec7" alt="Fig 5: Fuzzy clustering based PLS model suggested in this study" style="width: 80%;">